saasbook/AV102/transcripts/week4/bugs_and_debugging.md

-probably ... since you've reached this point in the course you've ... and you've passed the previous courses you've encountered these sort of things before; but so it's
-.. but for a novice and for a junior developer this can be like a horrible sticking point and you might say well just search for it ... on Google and the temptation might be to take the entire thing and just say "I just don't know what's going on and there's this thing and it's like no no right, I .. it doesn't help and look there's been an error on Google and just oh ..."
+probably ... since you've reached this point in the course you've ... and you've passed the previous courses you've encountered these sort of things before; but so it's ... but for a novice and for a junior developer this can be like a horrible sticking point and you might say, "Well just search for it ... on Google" and the temptation might be to take the entire thing and just say "I just don't know what's going on and there's this thing and it's like no no right, I .. it doesn't help and look there's been an error on Google and just oh ..."
 I mean this is the point at which we all need support; you've got -